Areyksat will develop significantly as the Korean government explores grand designs of a Mekong River bridge connecting Phnom Penh to Kandal Province.

 This services the new Koh Norea Satellite City (currently at 30% completion) directly opposite Areyksat on the Mekong.

-Plans to incorporate Areyksat into Phnom Penh will be the final result of the ongoing development of Chbar Ampov and Chroy Changvar.
+These projects indicate a definitive eastward expansion of the city and the connection with Areyksat will be the final result of the ongoing development of Chbar Ampov and Chroy Changvar.

-The channel may be narrowed further due to infilling on the opposing bank for a separate satellite city project.
+The channel may be narrowed further due to infilling on the opposing bank for a separate satellite city project, suggesting another bridge is being considered.

 This phenomenon is driven by the now global expectation of the youth generation (Gen Z and Millennials).